baldo/ff-autodeploy/README.md

 replacing the manufacturer firmware.
 It can also be used to configure the installed firmware on the device.

+For information on the license see LICENSE.
+For contributers see CONTRIB.

 ## Dependencies ##